B21amish/lapa_database/README.md

 - initial implementation.
 - known bugs
     - creating engines everytime on fastapi route call is creating idle sessions.
-    - auto increment constraint is being applied in database.

 ## Feedback is appreciated.
 Thank you!